BenjaminAmuzuMax/Casha-Api-Suite/README.md

       e. –reporter-htmlextra-export followed by the path to store the report

-The command to be executed looks like the below  : newman run /Users/benjaminamuzu/Downloads/Devops.postman_collection1.json -e /Users/benjaminamuzu/Downloads/CashaStaging.postman_environment.json -r htmlextra --reporter-htmlextra-export /Users/benjaminamuzu/Downloads
+The command to be executed looks like the below  : newman run /Users/benjaminamuzu/Downloads/Devops.postman_collection1.json -e /Users/benjaminamuzu/Downloads/CashaStaging.postman_environment.json -r htmlextra --bail --reporter-htmlextra-export /Users/benjaminamuzu/Downloads